Advertisement

 Ready To or Ready For: Which One Is Correct?

-When the adjective ready is followed by a verb, use the to-infinitive (e.g. to do, to go, to play, and to try):
+When the adjective ready is followed by a verb, use the to-infinitive form (e.g. to do, to go, to play, and to try):

 I am ready to take the test. (to-infinitive: to take)